Exceptional sequences and rooted labeled forests: Rooted labeled forests

 \begin{rem} Theorem \ref{thm: main theorem} implies that there is only one exceptional sequence in which all objects are both relatively projective and relatively injective.
-This is never true for other orientations of $A_n$ since such an exceptional sequence is given by a sequence of simple modules in which the support of each object is a source in the complement of the supports of the ones on its left and there are many such sequences for nonlinear $A_n$. \end{rem}
+(The $c^3$ term in $P_{A_3}$ above.)
+This is never true for other orientations of $A_n$ since such an exceptional sequence is given by a sequence of simple modules in which the support of each object is a source in the complement of the supports of the ones on its left and there are at least two such sequences for any nonlinear $A_n$.
+For example, for $A_3: 1\to 2\leftarrow 3$, there are two exceptional sequences with all terms relatively projective and relatively injective.
+This gives the term $2c^3$ in its three variable generating function: